Radda to Establish Treasury Single Account in Katsina

 The newly sworn in governor of Katsina State, Dr. Dikko Umar Radda, has vowed to establish a Treasury Single Account (TSA) in order to checkmate financial loopholes in the state.

-Radda, who spoke shortly after he was sworn in as the fifth governor of Katsina Monday, said leakages in payroll, overheads and capital projects would be eradicated to ensure efficient management of the state resources.
+Radda, who spoke shortly after he was sworn in as the fifth governor of Katsina State, yesterday, said linkages in payroll, overheads and capital projects would be eradicated to ensure efficient management of the state resources.

 The former SMEDAN director-general promised to also conduct a staff audit to eliminate ghost workers at state and local government levels in order to ensure that public servants serve the government judiciously.

-The governor explained that promotion and placement of staff will be entirely on merit and not through favours, adding that his government will apply the sticks and carrots approach towards performance of his cabinet members.
+The governor explained that promotion and placement of staff would be entirely on merits and not through favours, adding that his government would apply the sticks and carrots approach towards performance of his cabinet members.

 He, however, said security issues would be given ultimate priority by his government, vowing to deploy all available resources to tame the spate of banditry and other criminalities in the state.